JAlcocerT/JAlcocerT/content/blog/ai-n8n.md

 ### n8n x Perplexity

-Yes, Perplexity can be integrated with n8n.
+Perplexity can be integrated with n8n.

 n8n offers a dedicated Perplexity node that allows users to automate interactions with Perplexity's AI models within workflows.